mbo0000/nba-sport-airflow/README.md

     ```

 ## Design Consideration:
-- Idempotent data pipeline: for the purpose of this pipeline, all tasks are impodent.
+- Idempotent data pipeline: for the purpose of this pipeline, all tasks are idempotent.
 If a DAG is rerun or partially run, output will be the same as if the ask had run successfully.

 ## Future Work and Improvement
 - Add other endpoints